learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 ## The Problem
 ![](https://www.insidehighered.com/sites/default/server_files/styles/large/public/media/iStock_000021583873XSmall.jpg?itok=u_y_yItN)

 At an educational establishment, the expected student-to-teacher ratio is 10:1.
 But randomly interviewed students often feel that their average class size is much bigger than 10.
-There are two main reasons for such observations:
+There are two main reasons for this:

-1. Students typically engage into 4 – 5 classes at any given time, but teachers only teach 1 or 2 classes.
+1. Students typically engage into 4 - 5 classes at any given time, but teachers only teach 1 or 2 classes.
 2. An obvious fact, that number of students in a small class is small, and the number of students in a large class is large.

 Due to the second fact, while randomly taking feedback from students, we would surely come across more students from larger classes.